Mark1-15/project-1/README.md

 ## 5.Deployment

-This project was deployed using CLOUD9 IDE, committed to git, and then pushed to github using the built in function within cloud9.
+This project was deployed using CLOUD9 IDE, committed to git, and then pushed to Github using the built in function within Cloud9.

 To deploy the project from the Github repository to Github pages, the following steps were taken: